opensearch-project/opensearch-net/dev-docs/system-text-json-migration.md

 foundations covered the property bodies.
 (The per-property dedup/`ClrOrigin` HACK used by expression-based `AutoMap` is deferred; direct name-based mappings are a passthrough.)

+## 25. Aggregation response reader (first slice)

+The response side (`IAggregate`/`AggregateDictionary`) is the client's largest bespoke reader — a ~1,100-line Utf8Json heuristic that peeks at property names to infer the aggregate result type.
+The tractable STJ port buffers each aggregate object to a `JsonElement` and applies the same heuristics on it (rather than mirroring the streaming reader). `AggregateConverter` (read-only) dispatches:
+`value` → `ValueAggregate`; `count`+min/max/avg/sum → `StatsAggregate`; `buckets`
+→ `BucketAggregate` of keyed buckets; `doc_count` (no buckets) →
+`SingleBucketAggregate`.
+Non-reserved object properties in a bucket are named sub-aggregations and recurse. `AggregateResponseDictionaryConverter` reads the `aggregations` map (typed-key `type#name` resolution is handled by `AggregateDictionary`).

+Validation is by value (the type is read-only): sample response JSON is deserialized with both the Utf8Json oracle and the STJ stack and the extracted values compared.
+Harness `poc/StjAggregateResponseParity`: **5/5** — avg, value_count, stats, single-bucket (filter) with a sub-avg, and a terms multi-bucket with per-bucket sub-avg.

+Deferred (subsequent slices of the reader): percentiles/extended-stats, geo (bounds/centroid/line), top_hits, matrix_stats, range/date-histogram/composite/
+significant-terms buckets, and scripted-metric.